Breaking the cubic barrier in the Solovay-Kitaev algorithm: Introduction

-As far as we know, all proofs of the general Solovay-Kitaev theorem (including ours) are multiscale constructions.
-We bring a target group element $g \in G$ successively closer to the identity with a recurrence of the form $g_{n+1} = g_ns^{-1}$ for some step $s \approx g_n$.
-In the Kitaev-Shen-Vyalyi version, each step $s$ has word length $O((\log 1/\eps)^{2+\delta})$.
-The steps shrink at an exponential rate, which means that a linear number of steps are needed to build a total word $w$ of length $O((\log 1/\eps)^{3+\delta})$.
-In the Dawson-Nielsen approach \cite{DN:solkit}, the steps shrink at a doubly exponential rate, which implies that each step $s$ and the final total word $w$ both have length $O((\log 1/\eps)^\alpha)$ with the same exponent $\alpha$.
-However, their doubly exponential convergence requires more expensive steps, so that they only obtain $\alpha = \log_{3/2} 5 = 3.96936\ldots$.
+All proofs of the general Solovay--Kitaev theorem that we have seen (including ours) are multiscale constructions.
+We bring a target group element $g \in G$ successively closer to the identity with a recurrence of the form $g' = gs^{-1}$ for some step $s \approx g$.
+In the Kitaev--Shen--Vyalyi version, a step $s$ with distance $O(2^{-n})$ has word length $O(n^{2+\delta})$.
+A total word $w$ built from these steps converges at a singly exponential rate, which means that a linear number of steps are needed and $w$ has length $O(n^{3+\delta})$.
+In the Dawson--Nielsen approach \cite{DN:solkit}, the total word $w$ converges doubly exponentially in the number of steps, so that each step $s$ and the total word $w$ both have length $O(n^\alpha)$ with the same exponent $\alpha$.
+However, their doubly exponential convergence requires more expensive steps, so that they only obtain

-One new idea (in \Sec{ss:zgolf}) is a multiscale framework that combines the advantages of the Kitaev-Shen-Vyalyi and Dawson-Nielsen algorithms.
-The individual steps have word length $O((\log 1/\eps)^2)$, while the scaling is doubly exponential, so that the final word also has length $O((\log 1/\eps)^2)$.
-Among other differences, we recursively make a multiscale sequence of roughly exponential steps, which are then improved to make precise steps.
-This seems to allow more economy than making precise steps solely from earlier precise steps, as both Kitaev-Shen-Vyalyi and Dawson-Nielsen do.
+One new idea in this article (\Sec{ss:zgolf}) is a multiscale framework that combines the advantages of the Kitaev--Shen--Vyalyi and Dawson--Nielsen algorithms.
+We first formulate a recursive algorithm to create a step $s$ (mainly using group commutators) with roughly exponential distance $\Theta(2^{-n})$ and word length $O(n^2)$.
+We then formulate a separate recursive algorithm to precisely aim the steps (using group conjugation) to achieve a total word $w$ that converges to $g$ at a doubly exponential rate, so that $w$ also has length $O(n^2)$.
+This approach appears to be more economical than making precise steps solely from earlier precise steps, as both Kitaev--Shen--Vyalyi and Dawson--Nielsen do.